-If your soil is waterlogged, chances are good your plants are showing signs of stress—or soon will be.
-That's because waterlogged and flooded soils have insufficient amounts of oxygen in them.
-This means plant roots cannot take up and release water or release excess carbon dioxide, which they must do to survive.
+If your soil is waterlogged, chances are good your plants are showing signs of stress or soon will be, because flooded soils contain insufficient amounts of oxygen.
+This means that plant roots cannot take up and release water or release excess carbon dioxide, which they must do to survive.
 Plants may paradoxically look like they are wilting, but it is not because of too little water, it is because they can no longer access the available water.
 This leads to root rot and death.

 Symptoms of Water Damage